 is iecwGrayScale, which compares the intensity of the pixels, not the colors (i.e. grey scale and color versions of the same image will be considered identical).
 Alternatively you can specify iecwColorMetric which compares colors more similarly to the way humans do.

 Second overload compares only the specified rectangle of the two images (the rects must be the same size).

 - The images (or image rects if using the second overload) must be the same size (if they are different sizes any pixels outside the common area are ignored)

 - It is best if the PixelFormat

-of both images are ie24RGB.
-If they are a different format, performance will be significantly degraded
+of both images is ie24RGB.
+If they are different formats, performance will be significantly degraded

 | ||Demos\ImageAnalysis\ImagesDiff\ImagesDiff.dpr |

 | ||Demos\ImageEditing\EveryMethod\EveryMethod.dpr |

 ExampleEq := ImageEnView1.Proc.CompareWith( ImageEnView2.IEBitmap, nil );

 Eq := ImageEnView1.Proc.CompareWith( ImageEnView2.IEBitmap, nil, True );